-If the nominee is outside their window of eligibility at the time of nomination, please briefly explain and provide dates for all formal leaves taken since starting their first academic appointment, in order to confirm eligibility.
+If the nominee is outside their window of eligibility at the time of nomination, please briefly explain the circumstances that merit an eligibility extension and provide dates for all formal leaves taken since starting their first academic appointment, in order to confirm eligibility.

-For the 2022-23 cycle, the Tier 2 eligibility period is being extended by one year owing to the impact of COVID-19.
-As a result, "Regular" Tier 2 nominees must be within 16 years of their first academic appointment, corresponding to an appointment beginning anytime in or after 2006.
-For Early-Career consideration, nominees must be within 6 years of their first academic appointment, which corresponds to an appointment beginning anytime in or after 2016.
+For the 2023-24 cycle, the Tier 2 eligibility period is being extended by one year owing to the impact of COVID-19.
+As a result, "Regular" Tier 2 nominees must be within 16 years of their first academic appointment, corresponding to an appointment beginning anytime in or after 2007.
+For Early-Career consideration, nominees must be within 6 years of their first academic appointment, which corresponds to an appointment beginning anytime in or after 2017.
+Please note that the 2024-25 cycle will revert to 15 years and 5 years, respectively.